idilkara/cs436-project/readme.md

 **Kubernetes Cluster:**

 We used Google Kubernetes Engine (GKE) for deploying the backend and frontend.
 - **Cluster Configuration:**
-    - Used `gcloud` SDK and Docker Desktop.
+    - We used `gcloud` SDK and Docker Desktop to create the cluster and apply the manifest files.
     - Cluster nodes: `e2-standard-4` machine type (see [usefulcommands.md](setup-commands/usefulcommands.md) for node pool info).
     - Autoscaling: min 1, max 3 nodes.
     - Region: `us-central1`